vincent-ferotin/sphinxcontrib-secualert/README.rst

 This extension was created to specifically list as security alerts items previously targeted as `todo`, and allow listing all alerts in one list, different from `todolist`.
+It was developped from a copy of :mod:`sphinx.ext.todo`.

 Usage